 Cellular, Molecular, and Biomedical Sciences for first-year PhD students scheduling rotations

-We will be affiliated with the Vermont Collaborative for Immunology and Host-Microbe Interactions, Translational Global Infectious Disease Research Center, and the VBRN Disease Ecology Working Group, and are a founding member of the MAP2LE network.
-I am also always looking for curious and dedicated UVM undergraduate researchers to join our team!
+We are affiliated with the Vermont Collaborative for Immunology and Host-Microbe Interactions, Translational Global Infectious Disease Research Center, and the VBRN Disease Ecology Working Group, and are a founding member of the MAP2LE network.

 Principal Investigator and Assistant Professor of One Health